Commuters are facing another round of painful rail fare hikes. Here's how to save money on your rail journeys.

 How to beat the hikes

-If that’s not an option, consider taking out a cashback credit card.
+If you have the funds to pay for your season ticket upfront, consider taking out a cashback credit card.

-For more tips check out our guides: cheap rail season tickets: six ways to cut costs and cheap train tickets: cut the cost of UK rail travel.
+For more detailed tips to save, check out our guides: cheap rail season tickets: six ways to cut costs and cheap train tickets: cut the cost of UK rail travel.

 Be the first to comment